 Atopy (atopic dermatitis) occurs when your pet’s immune system over-reacts to commonplace and typically innocuous substances in the environment.
 While some breeds are pre-disposed to atopy, environmental allergies can be diagnosed in any cat or dog.
-In pets, the most common symptom of allergies is itchy skin (pruritus), which can be localized to certain areas of the body like the feet, flanks, ears, and inner thighs, or can be generalized (the whole body).
+In pets, the most common symptom of allergies is itchy skin (pruritus), which can be like the feet, flanks, ears, and inner thighs, or can be generalized (the whole body).

 When pets scratch and chew in response to their itchiness, small abrasions and sores are created, increasing the risk of bacterial and yeast infections, which further exacerbates the itchiness, establishing a vicious cycle.
 Typically, the bacterial and yeast infections arise from the commensal populations of microorganisms that normally inhabit our skin.
 When our skin’s barrier is compromised, this normal population has an opportunity to over- multiply, creating an infection.
 This can occur on the belly, in the ears, between the toes, on the face...wherever there is skin, irritation is possible.

 While dermatological signs are most prevalent, some cats and dogs will manifest their allergies with respiratory symptoms like sneezing, watery or irritated eyes, or coughing, like we see more commonly in humans.
 Other pets may react to the allergens with gastrointestinal upset, which may result in vomiting and diarrhea.
 Some animals, unfortunately, may experience allergic symptoms in all the aforementioned categories.